healthyregions/chi-air/README.md

-# Our Air:
+# Our Air: Built for & with Chicago
 ### Building on the Open Air Chicago Sensor Network

 [Our Air](#) is a Chicago mapping application that serves as a vital bridge between air quality data, scientific exploration, community empowerment, and advocacy, making city-wide air quality metrics legible for all Chicago residents.

-We present and build on the largest sensor-based air monitoring network in the U.S. (and the second largest in the world) with community and cross-sector collaborations to ensure the data is easily accessible, transparent, in context, and ready for action for policy-making and community empowerment, and advocacy.
+We present and build on the largest [sensor-based air monitoring network](https://www.chicago.gov/city/en/depts/cdph/supp_info/Environment/open-air-chicago.html) in the U.S. (and the second largest in the world) with community and cross-sector collaborations to ensure the data is easily accessible, transparent, in context, and ready for action for policy-making and community empowerment, and advocacy.

 We will continue to refine and add to the dashboard with improvements and more resources over time.
 We welcome scientific, regulatory, and community input.